 An ex-spy wakes up in an inescapable 13th Century dungeon; no light, no food or water and no way out!

 A psychic historian finds secret codes woven into an altar cloth and learns how to use the Temple Gates.
-But on a skiing holiday, his crippled wife is kidnapped by the witch Georgina, now allied with a murderous sect, and taken back to medieval France in this taught, dark thriller.
+But on a skiing holiday, his crippled wife is kidnapped by the witch Georgina, now allied with a murderous sect, and taken back to medieval France in this taut, dark thriller.
 He gambles with his life, chases the assassins and wakes up in an oubliette; a dungeon with no way out!

 *** Erotic Book 1, Vampire: Find my Grave is FREE ***

 It’s pitch black, he doesn’t know his jailer or remember his name.

 Could his captors be his arch-enemies; the Biblical shapeshifting Serpents?